joeatbayes/oid-mapper/readme.txt

   # *1 -
   # *2 - 12m8.459s
   # *3 - 05m24.9s
-  # *3L- 4h:20m:26sec
+  # *3L- 4h:20m:26sec  generated_oids.map.txt is 75G

-Convert the oids file data file into a SQL command file to feed into postgress python create_db_load.py data/stage/generated_oids.map.txt
+Convert the oids file data file into a SQL command file to feed into postgress python create_db_load.py data/stage/generated_oids.map.txt data/stage/db_load.sql
-  # replace test.map.txt with a list of your input files.
+  # replace test.map.txt with your input file.
-  # it will generate a file named data/stage/db_load.sql
+  # it will generate a file named in second parameter
   # this file will be slightly larger than the
   # sum of the data passed in the list of input files.
   # *1 -201 seconds for 29.9 million
   # records.
   # *2 - 1m9.7s - 69 seconds
   # *3 - 0m44s
-  # *3L- 21m:43.87s
+  # *3L- 21m:43.87s - db_load.sql is 84G

-Load Postgress with the oids data psql -f db_load.sql
+Load Postgress with the oids data psql -f data/stage/db_load.sql
   # On linux use time psql -f data/stage/db_load.sql
   # to measure how long it takes.
-  # generates a file db_load.RESULT.txt
+  # generates a file data/log/db_load.RESULT.txt
   # On windows you can use time command
   # by running a bash and then executing the
   # same command you would on linux.